vladimir-trifonov/stock-ticker/README.md

 API that returns stock ticker prices from Bitfinex.

-The can be retrieved via REST API, Web Sockets or Server-Sent Events.
+The data can be retrieved via REST API, Web Sockets or Server-Sent Events.

 # Prerequisites
 - Node.js >= 10.2.0